pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result

 ### User Story
-- User Story 5.3: Delete Memory - As a regular user I can delete a memory I created by confirming I wnat to delete
+- User Story 5.6: View Memory - As a regular user/admin user I can view a memory by clicking on a memory
 ### Test case steps
 1.